Top Songs About Peace And Love To Inspire Hope, Harmony And Unity

 Album: Teaser And The Firecat (1971) | Genre: Soft Rock

-Peace Train was, and still is, the hippie anthem about peace.
-It has that relentlessness that leaves you thinking that if you believe hard enough, we can all come together aboard the peace train.
+Peace Train was, and still is, the hippie anthem among songs about peace and harmony.
+Its steady rhythm and hopeful lyrics give you the feeling that if you believe hard enough, we can all come together aboard the peace train.

-It was Cat Steven’s first top-10 hit in the US and the song he liked to perform at the end of his shows.
-In 2021, years after converting to Islam and adopting Yusuf Islam as his other name, he released a new version of the song, collaborating with different artists from different places worldwide.
+It was Cat Stevens’ first top-10 hit in the US and a favorite closing song at his shows.
+In 2021, years after converting to Islam and becoming Yusuf Islam, he released a new version with artists from around the world, reminding listeners that finding peace and living with tranquility is still possible.

 4. Imagine by John Lennon